icopy-site/awesome/docs/awesome/awesome-linux.md

 #### [Arch Linux](https://www.archlinux.org/)

 > Arch Linux is an independently developed, x86_64-optimised Linux distribution targeted at competent Linux users.
 It uses 'pacman', its home-grown package manager, to provide updates to the latest software applications with full dependency tracking.
 Operating on a rolling release system, Arch can be installed from a CD image or via an FTP server.
 The default install provides a solid base that enables users to create a custom installation.
-In addition, the Arch Build System (https://github.com/aleksandar-todorovic/awesome-linux/blob/master/ABS) provides a way to easily build new packages, modify the configuration of stock packages, and share these packages with other users via the Arch Linux user repository.
+In addition, the Arch Build System (ABS) provides a way to easily build new packages, modify the configuration of stock packages, and share these packages with other users via the Arch Linux user repository.

-**Latest version:** Not applicable (https://github.com/aleksandar-todorovic/awesome-linux/blob/master/Rolling Release system)
+**Latest version:** Not applicable (Rolling Release system)

-**Default Desktop Environment:** Not applicable (https://github.com/aleksandar-todorovic/awesome-linux/blob/master/there's no default Desktop environment)
+**Default Desktop Environment:** Not applicable (there's no default Desktop environment)

 ### Special Purpose